 Having a strong logo helps customers differentiate your business from your competitors, which is crucial.
 This is true for businesses great and small.
-As with other elements of your corporate identity, your logo should be applied consistently in everything from your website, signage and possibly staff uniforms to business stationery, leaflets, price tags and labels.
+As with other elements of your corporate identity, your logo should be applied consistently in everything from your website, business cards, signage and possibly staff uniforms to business stationery, leaflets, price tags and labels.

 Can I design and produce business stationery on my PC?

 With the right software and colour printer, it's possible to design and print your own business stationery, which will be cost effective if you're only printing small quantities.
 That said, good design requires knowledge and experience.
 Not everyone will have a basic eye for design.
 If you're not confident in your abilities, use a professional graphic designer and printer.
 See it as an investment - not a cost.
 Your stationery must impress people and help to promote your business, not make people think less of it.

 What are the key rules of design for non-designers?

 Keep it simple - otherwise you'll end up with something that looks like a dog's dinner.
 Use one or two fonts and steer clear of anything that's difficult to read.
 Don't use gimmicky or old-fashioned typefaces, pick something that will look good now and in the future.
 Your choices should reflect your brand, not work against it.
 You can't go wrong with classic sans-serif faces such as Helvetica, Gill Sans and Futura.
 They're nice and clean, but you have to use them at the right size and weight, of course.

 What about using colour on my business stationery?